How to Detect and Treat Common Lawn Pests

-The best way to control lawn pests is to identify them correctly, get to know their life cycles and symptoms, and then treat them promptly and properly at optimal times.
+The best way to control lawn pests is to identify them correctly, get to know their life cycles and symptoms, then treat them promptly and properly at optimal times.
 The following pests can cause significant damage to your lawn:

 Among the most damaging of all lawn pests, white grubs (Phyllophaga species) are the larvae of a wide variety of scarab beetles, including masked chafers and Japanese beetles.
-In the spring, summer and early fall, these plump, c-shaped larvae feast on lawn grass roots just below the soil surface.
+In the spring, summer and early fall, these plump, C-shaped larvae feast on lawn grass roots just below the soil surface.

-Life cycle: White grubs that become common beetles, such as masked chafers, complete their life cycle in one year.
+- Grub life cycle: White grubs that become common beetles, such as masked chafers, complete their life cycle in one year.
 In midsummer, adult beetles mate and the female beetles eventually lay eggs in the soil.
 These eggs hatch in two weeks and the new grubs soon begin feeding on grass roots.
 By fall, with cold weather approaching, the maturing grubs burrow several inches into the soil and go dormant for winter.
 As the ground warms in early spring, the white grubs make their way to the soil surface and begin feeding on grass roots again.
 In early summer, they stop eating and pupate, transforming into adult beetles.

-Life cycle: Chinch bugs lay eggs in grass and produce at least two generations from spring to early fall, when the weather begins to cool.
+- Chinch Bug Life Cycle: Chinch bugs lay eggs in grass and produce at least two generations from spring to early fall, when the weather begins to cool.
 Their eggs hatch in 20 to 30 days, and the young bugs (known as nymphs) soon begin feeding on the grass.
 The nymphs mature in four to six weeks and then mate, repeating the cycle of life.
 When the weather cools in fall, adult chinch bugs seek shelter at the base of grass stems, where they remain inactive until weather warms the following spring.

-Symptoms: Chinch bug damage to lawns is most visible from June to September, when the bugs are actively feeding.
+- Chinch Bug Symptoms: Chinch bug damage to lawns is most visible from June to September, when the bugs are actively feeding.
 Irregular patches of turf first take on a purple tinge, and then wilt, yellow and turn brown.
 Due to the wilting and dryness of the grass, the damage is often mistaken for drought stress, but closer inspection will reveal the true culprit.2

 Sod webworms are the turf-damaging larvae of the sod webworm moth.
 The young sod webworm matures to about 1 inch in length and becomes brown or green in color with dark spotting.
 The dingy, gray-tan adult moth has a distinctive protrusion that looks like a double snout.

-Symptoms: Sod webworms eat grass blades and entire stems, leaving brown patches behind.
+- Sod Webworm Symptoms: Sod webworms eat grass blades and entire stems, leaving brown patches behind.
 Their damage is swift and extensive.
 The turf is often riddled with holes from birds foraging for worms, and silken tunnels are found at turf level.3

 As the name implies, armyworms do battle with your lawn.
-These 1- to 2-inch-long pests vary in color, from gray to yellow to pink, depending on type.
+These 1- to 2-inch-long pests vary in color from gray to yellow to pink, depending on type.
 Armyworms turn into brown moths that are easy to distinguish at night.
 As they gravitate toward light, they reveal their furry abdomens.

-Symptoms: Armyworms eat grass blades and stems, and they skeletonize leaves on other plants as well.
-They generally take shelter from sun and heat during the day and feed most heavily on your lawn in the evening, at night, or in the early morning.
+- Armyworm Symptoms: Armyworms eat grass blades and stems, and they skeletonize leaves on other plants as well.
+They generally take shelter from sun and heat during the day and feed most heavily on your lawn in the evening, at night or in the early morning.
 As the worms eat the grass, they create circular bare spots in lawns.
 When invasions are heavy, the lawn appears to move.4

 Several species of cutworms exist.
 Most are about 2 inches long and are gray or brown with some striping.
 The adult moths are a dull gray with brown or black markings.

-Symptoms: Cutworms shelter in underground burrows during the day and emerge at night to feed at the base of grass, biting stems completely off.
+- Cutworm Symptoms: Cutworms shelter in underground burrows during the day and emerge at night to feed at the base of grass, biting stems completely off.
 Both the burrows and sheared-off grasses are visible on closer examination.
 Short grasses are often hit hardest, with damage leading to dead spots in the yard.

 Effective Lawn Pest Control

 Lawn pest damage often goes unnoticed and unchecked until major damage occurs.
-Fortunately, you can quickly and efficiently control and prevent pests such as cutworms, armyworms, sod webworms, grubs, and chinch bugs with the help of GardenTech® Sevin® brand insecticides.
+Fortunately, you can quickly and efficiently control and prevent pests such as cutworms, armyworms, sod webworms, grubs and chinch bugs with the help of GardenTech Sevin brand insecticides.

 A pest-free lawn is a pleasant place for family and friends to gather and enjoy your outdoor spaces.
 Keep an eye out for these common turf nuisances and act promptly when they strike.
-With the help of GardenTech® brands and Sevin® garden insecticides, you can control common lawn pests and stop them in their tracks.
+With the help of GardenTech brands and Sevin garden insecticides, you can control common lawn pests and stop them in their tracks.